International Fairtrade Certification Mark: How it works

 Fairtrade Standards for small farmers' organizations include requirements for democratic decision making, ensuring that producers have a say in how the Fairtrade Premiums are invested etc. They also include requirements for capacity building and economic strengthening of the organization.

 Fairtrade Standards for hired labour situations ensure that employees receive minimum wages and bargain collectively.
 Fairtrade-certified plantations must also ensure that there is no forced or child labour and that health and safety requirements are met.
 (These labor standards do not apply to, Fairtrade "small farmer cooperatives" though some have an average of 2.39 ha per farmer of just one crop, coffee, with some single farmers having more than 23 ha coffee, implying substantial use of hired labor.)
 In a hired labour situation, Fairtrade Standards require a "joint body" to be set up with representatives from both the management and the employees.
 This joint body decides on how Fairtrade Premiums will be spent to benefit plantation employees.

 For some products, such as coffee, only Fairtrade Standards for small farmers' organizations are applicable.
 For others, such as tea, both small farmers' organizations and plantations can be certified.

 Trade standards cover the payment of premiums, of minimum prices, where applicable, the provision of credit to buy the crop, and commercial relationships between the exporting cooperative or other organization and the importer.

 Typically, in order for a product to be marked as "Fair-trade " at least 20% of its mass must be made up of a Fairtrade product.

 Fairtrade Standards and procedures are approved by the Fairtrade International Standards Committee, an external committee comprising all FLO stakeholders (labeling initiatives, producers and traders) and external experts.
 Fairtrade Standards are set by FLO in accordance to the requirements of the ISEAL Code of Good Practice in standard setting and are in addition the result of a consultation process, involving a variety of stakeholders: producers, traders, external experts, inspectors, certification staff etc.

-There are however criticisms of the standards.
+There are however criticisms of the private standards.
 There have been complaints that Fairtrade standards are inappropriate and may harm producers, sometimes imposing months of additional work for little return.
-There have also been complaints that standards set by a small committee of activists in the rich north have been imposed on poor farmers in the Third World.
+There have also been complaints that standards set by a small committee of activists in the rich north have been imposed on poor farmers in the Global South.
 Fraser suggests that they are a rag bag of requirements imposed without thought of what is to be achieved or how.

 Fairtrade pricing

 The main aspects of the Fairtrade system are the Minimum Price and the Premium.
 These are paid to the exporting firm, usually a second tier cooperative, not to the farmer.
-They are not paid for everything produced by the cooperative members, but for that proportion of13their output they are able to sell with the brand 'Fairtrade Certified', typically 17% to as much as 60% of their turnover.
+They are not paid for everything produced by the cooperative members, but for that proportion of their output they are able to sell with the brand 'Fairtrade Certified', typically 17% to as much as 60% of their turnover.